Find JSRs

 John has a deep passion for technology and where it will bring us in the future.
 He has vision but also has a very realistic view on how to achieve success.
 John is a futurist and innovator but knows that without business success even the best innovation will fall to the wayside.

 John is an adept executive who gets the job done by using cutting edge business, strategic and technical skills.
-His experience is drawn from various responsibilities that include: coding as a senior software/staff engineer for advanced technology teams, technical business development, software architecture, mergers and acquisitions experience, advising start-ups in the mobile space on technology/investments/product positioning/customer goals and his current role as VP of Technology Strategy for Aplix Corporation.
+His experience is drawn from various responsibilities that include: coding as a senior software/staff engineer for advanced technology teams, technical business development, software architecture, mergers and acquisitions experience, advising start-ups in the mobile space on technology/investment/product positioning/customer goals and his current role as VP of Technology Strategy for Aplix Corporation.

 John's background includes: designing/architecting mobile data systems and applications, evangelizing products and ideas, technical business development, international sales, leading and executing wireless efforts/strategies for global and international companies.